agend07/hot_pirate_twisted/README.md

 hot pirate coffee
 =================

-- fetch first 20 pages with movie torrents from thepirate bay
+- fetch first 20 pages with movie torrents from thepiratebay
 - filter and sort them
 - show them in html